In this article:

 After you submit your request

-Once you've submitted any of the forms via DocuSign, our team will handle the rest.
+Once you've submitted a DocuSign form (for non-educational withdrawals or AIPs), our team will handle the rest.
 You don't have to reach out to our support team after completing them.

-RESP withdrawals can take up to 7 business days to process.
-Once complete, you will see the withdrawal has been processed on your end.
-If anything else is required from your end, our team will reach out via email.
+RESP withdrawals processed via form can take up to 7 business days.
+If anything else is required, our team will reach out via email.

 Comments